dotnet/docs-maui/docs/user-interface/fonts.md

     DeviceInfo.Platform == DevicePlatform.Android ?
 "Lobster-Regular" : "ArimaMadurai-Black";
 ```

 For more information about providing platform-specific values, see [Device information](~/platform-integration/device/information.md).
-For information about the `OnPlatform` markup extension, see [OnPlatform markup extension](~//xaml/markup-extensions/consume.md#onplatform-markup-extension).
+For information about the `OnPlatform` markup extension, see [Customize UI appearance based on the platform](~/platform-integration/customize-ui-appearance.md#customize-ui-appearance-based-on-the-platform).

 ## Display font icons